pprugger/checkmk-signal-notifications/README.md

 ![Rule](/notification_rule.PNG)

-Here is an example of a signal message:
+Here is an example of a signal message, part of the data obfuscated for privacy reasons:

 ![Example](/example.png)